 Reflection

-Thank you, Lord, that though my sins be as scarlet, You have cleansed and purified me by the blood of Christ.
+Thank you, Lord, that, though my sins be as scarlet, You have thoroughly cleansed and purified me through the blood of Christ.
 I humbly turn to You in gratitude for the countless blessings You have bestowed upon me.
-Help me to follow You in love.
+Help me to follow and serve You in love.
 In Jesus’ name we pray, Amen.